 All ants are capable of biting, although with the possible exception of our largest BC carpenter ant (native to the dry interior grasslands), none is really capable of breaking the skin.
 These sometimes painful "bites" are actually pinches, but removing the ant ends the experience.
-The European fire ant readily uses its stinger.
+The European fire ant has a stinger which it readily uses.
 This injects venom under the skin that first burns (30 minutes to 2 hours) then itches for a few days to a week.
 Some ants in BC also have a true stinger, however, they rarely sting.

 The BC invasion represents the northern-most spread of this species in North America; could it spread further north and could this be related to climate change?

 Populations of the European fire ant in Europe range over a large area (up to 70 degrees North).
 Even in its normal European range, a fire ant colony from the Mediterranean would not likely survive in Scandinavia as each population is adapted to its local environment.
-We do not know where the fire ants in North America originated (this is currently being investigated) so we cannot be certain of what environmental limits (such as temperature and precipitation) it could tolerate, but in BC it currently occupies areas with greater than 1000 mm of rain annually where mean annual temperatures are above 6° C..
-Given this, this ant could potentially spread up the coast as far north as Prince Rupert.
+We do not know where the fire ants in North America originated (this is currently being investigated) so we cannot be certain of what environmental limits (such as temperature and precipitation) it could tolerate, but in BC it currently occupies areas with greater than 1000 mm of rain annually where mean annual temperatures are above 6° C. Given this, this ant could potentially spread up the coast as far north as Prince Rupert.
 In southern BC it may spread inland to Hope and possibly establish in the higher precipitation areas of the Kootenays.
 One small, isolated population has been discovered in Naramata, however this is a unique sitation and eradication attempts are underway.
 Generally, it is not likely that fire ants will establish in the dry interiors.
 There is no known connection between the ant and global warming at this time.

 How did this ant get onto my property?